Liquid-crystal display: Passive-matrix

 Bistable LCDs do not require continuous refreshing.
 Rewriting is only required for picture information changes.
 In 1984 HA van Sprang and AJSM de Vaan invented an STN type display that could be operated in a bistable mode, enabling extremely high resolution images up to 4000 lines or more using only low voltages.
 Since a pixel may be either in an on-state or in an off state at the moment new information needs to be written to that particular pixel, the addressing method of these bistable displays is rather complex, a reason why these displays did not make it to the market.
-That changed when in the 2010 "zero-power" (bistable) LCDs became available.
+That changed in 2010 when the "zero-power" (bistable) LCDs became available.
 Potentially, passive-matrix addressing can be used with devices if their write/erase characteristics are suitable, which was the case for ebooks which need to show still pictures only.
 After a page is written to the display, the display may be cut from the power while retaining readable images.
 This has the advantage that such ebooks may be operated for long periods of time powered by only a small battery.

 High-resolution color displays, such as modern LCD computer monitors and televisions, use an active-matrix structure.
 A matrix of thin-film transistors (TFTs) is added to the electrodes in contact with the LC layer.
 Each pixel has its own dedicated transistor, allowing each column line to access one pixel.
 When a row line is selected, all of the column lines are connected to a row of pixels and voltages corresponding to the picture information are driven onto all of the column lines.
 The row line is then deactivated and the next row line is selected.
 All of the row lines are selected in sequence during a refresh operation.
 Active-matrix addressed displays look brighter and sharper than passive-matrix addressed displays of the same size, and generally have quicker response times, producing much better images.
-Sharp produces bistable reflective LCDs with a 1-bit SRAM cell per pixel that only requires small amounts of power to maintain an image.
+Sharp produces bistable reflective LCDs with a memory-in-pixel (MiP) 1-bit SRAM cell per pixel that only requires small amounts of power to maintain an image.